-The annual Perins ski trip gives students a fantastic skiing adventure as well as a chance to experience the culture of the mountains of Europe.
+The annual Perins ski trip gives students a fantastic skiing adventure as well as a chance to experience the culture of other countries.

 Download our video here– Ski Trip 1 video